mehuaniket/lyricsar/README.md

 -----------------
   - you can configure the project with file name setting.py .
   - you can remove name of module that also remove support for that website.
+  - also enable or disable proxy in setting.py file.

 Contribution
 ----------------